lambdamikel/LambdaSpeak/README.md

 Take a look at the [pin allocations for the Xilinx CPLD](firmware/ls20/xilinxXC9572XL/Main.ucf) and the [pin assignments for the ATmega](firmware/atmega644/ls195-pins.h); the latter one is identical with LambdaSpeak 1.95.
 Also, the [ATmega 644 firmware](firmware/atmega644/lambdaspeak15181920combined.hex) is the same for LambdaSpeak 1.95; hence, the only difference between LambdaSpeak 1.95 and LambdaSpeak 2.0 is the firmware for the GAL / CPLD.

-The LambdaSpeak 2.1 prototype is equipped with an additional SPO256-AL2 for authentic retro speech synthesis - these modes an be considered "clones" (re-implementations) of the original SSA-1 and DK'tronics speech synthesizers - the additional SPO-based DK'tronics and SSA-1 modes are 100% compatible and authentic to the originals:
+The **LambdaSpeak 2.1 prototype is equipped with an additional SPO256-AL2 chip** for authentic retro speech synthesis - these modes an be considered "clones" (re-implementations) of the original SSA-1 and DK'tronics speech synthesizers - the additional SPO-based DK'tronics and SSA-1 modes are 100% compatible and authentic to the originals:

 ![LambdaSpeak 2.1 Breadboard Prototype with SPO256-AL2](images/ls21-breadboard-with-spo256-a.jpg)